barelyhuman/preact-native/readme.md

 - [ ] Add compat for preact to make it possible for preact to diff and render without the need for a react tree generator `import {render} from "preact-native/dom"`
+- [ ] Handle events (presses, input, gestures) , aka events from preact will be on the DOM, need to be proxied as events to the Native SDK
+- [ ] Handling for Bridge level style props

 ## Contribute